httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Cache-Control: must-revalidate
 ~~~

-The covered content consists of the `@method`, `@path`, and `@authority` specialty content followed by the `Cache-Control`, `X-Empty-Header`, `X-Example` HTTP headers, in order.
-The signature creation timestamp is `1618884475` and the key identifier is `test-key-rsa-pss`.
+The covered components consist of the `@method`, `@path`, and `@authority` specialty component identifiers followed by the `Cache-Control`, `X-Empty-Header`, `X-Example` HTTP headers, in order.
+The signature parameters consist of a creation timestamp is `1618884475` and the key identifier is `test-key-rsa-pss`.
 The signature input string for this message with these parameters is:

 ~~~
 "@method": GET